WELCOME!

 I was never the artistic type.
 If you looked at the first eighteen years of my life, you would have thought I was on my way to a typical STEM career.
 I might have ended up in one if it weren't for a brain injury I received when I was eighteen.

 A big part of my recovery was easing back into the outdoors.
-I'd developed a deep-seated agoraphobia after living with my condition for several years, and the recovery of my eyesight was slow.
+I'd developed a deep-seated agoraphobia after living with my condition for several years, and the recovery of my balance was slow.
 But photography became an excuse for me to venture out into the world and push my limits.

 Photography is an excellent way to establish a relationship.
 Perhaps it was the nature of having impaired vision, perhaps it was the desire to be in the outdoors after being trapped inside for years, but photography offered me the perfect way of re-establishing my place in the world.
 Landscape photography became my motivation to get out of the house and experience nature.